Neurodiverse Communication

 Language Processing

-Language processing and/or attention differences can lead to difficulties with finding words, with organization, and with sequencing events.
+Language processing and/or attention differences can lead to difficulties with finding words, with organisation, and with sequencing events.

 Verbal interactions may lead to being overwhelmed and difficulties for the person to express themselves fully using language.